Maercoli/1-Excel_Advanced-Kickstarter/README.md

 ## Final Table
    ![Outcomes Based on Launch Date](Images/LaunchDateOutcomes.PNG)

-* Create a report in Microsoft Word and answer the following questions.
+14- I created a report in Microsoft Word and answered the following questions:

-1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+	- What are three conclusions we can draw about Kickstarter campaigns?
-2. What are some limitations of this dataset?
+	- What are some limitations of this dataset?
-3. What are some other possible tables and/or graphs that we could create?
+	- What are some other possible tables and/or graphs that we could create?

-## Beyond fisrt analisys
+## Beyond first analisys

 1- I created a new sheet with 8 columns:

-  * `Goal`
-  * `Number Successful`
-  * `Number Failed`
-  * `Number Canceled`
-  * `Total Projects`
+  * `Goal`	* `Number Successful`	* `Number Failed`	* `Number Canceled`	* `Total Projects`
-  * `Percentage Successful`
-  * `Percentage Failed`
-  * `Percentage Canceled`
+  * `Percentage Successful`	* `Percentage Failed`	* `Percentage Canceled`

 2- In the `Goal` column, I created 12 rows with the following headers: